-Best Time to Visit Festival of Holidays
+Best Time to Visit an EPCOT Festival

-Disney Crowds at EPCOT
+Festival Crowds at EPCOT

 Florida Weather in Winter

 It’s important to Dress for the Florida Weather.
 You may not believe it but Florida in the winter gets chilly at night.
 So bring a lap blanket or a hoodie if you plan to stay for the evening shows.
 And plan for a cup of hot cocoa or two.
 Check out our entire Winter Packing Guide for Disney, to get an idea of all the things you may need during the chilly season.

-But, if you’re not staying close to EPCOT, then you’re best bet to get to and from Festival of Holidays is to stay at a Disney Skyliner Resort and take the Disney Skyliner Gondola to the International Gateway.
-This stop at EPCOT brings you to the entrance near the UK area in World Showcase.
-Using the gondolas will keep you out of bus lines, the busses, and monorail.
-While driving to Walt Disney World is always a safe bet this time of year, so you have a little control over your transportation and wait times, if staying on site the Disney Boardwalk Resorts or Skyliner Resorts are a must.
+But, if you’re not staying close to EPCOT, then your best bet to get to and from the Festival is to stay at a Disney Skyliner Resort and take the Disney Skyliner to the EPCOT International Gateway.
+This stop at EPCOT brings you to the entrance near the UK area in the World Showcase.
+Using the gondolas will keep you out of bus lines, buses, and monorails.
+While driving to Walt Disney World is always a safe bet this time of year, so you have a little control over your transportation and wait times if staying on-site the Disney Boardwalk Resorts or Skyliner Resorts are a must.

-Disney Festival Budget
+Epcot Festival Budget

 When we talk about the importance of Planning a Disney Budget, that becomes double important if you’re visiting during a festival.
-At Festival of Holidays there are 16 food kitchens, and in general one treat at a food kitchen is gonna cost you on average 5 dollars.
+At Festival of Holidays, there are 15+ food kitchens, and typically one treat at a food kitchen is gonna cost you on average 5 dollars.
 So, while you may not want a treat at each booth, chances are you will go through money like nobody’s business.
 So you should definitely have a Festival Food Budget.
 Your best bet is to decide ahead of time what snacks on the Festival Menus are on your must-try list.
-And base your budget off that.
+And base your budget on that.
 Maybe it’s 5 snacks per person in your group.
 Or less or more.
 Maybe you can skip lunch the day you go to the festival and just have a collection of foods from the kitchens instead.